trendmicro/tm-v1-fs-java-sdk/examples/README.md

-# Examples to use Cloud One VSAPI Java SDK
+# Examples to use File Security Java SDK

-Examples for using the Cloud One VSAPI Java SDK to access AMaaS gRPC scanning service.
+Examples for using the Vision One File Security Java SDK to access File Security gRPC scanning service.
-There are 4 examples under the following subfolders:
+There are 4 examples under the following sub-folders:

 1. filescan: scan a file or a folder sequentially
 2. parallelscan: scan all files in a folder concurrently